Kid-Made Puppet for Pretend Play

 for information on cookies and affiliates

-Puppets are a wonderful addition to your toolkit for promoting imaginative play.
-The words and actions kids use for their puppets support language skills and social interactions.
+The words and actions in the stories kids create for their puppets support language skills and social interactions.

 The options to personalize your puppet are endless.
 Each puppet will have a unique character according to the accessories added by kids.